w3c/sdw/stats-bp/dwbp-for-stats.md

 The same applies to the conversion of tabular data into RDF.
 Here, however, the conversion usually requires human intervention because of the lack of standardised structures in the source data.

+* CSV on the Web approach.
+* Simple CSV
+* JSON-stat, or other JSON formats
+* 'Tidy data'
+* ...

 ## Best Practice 15: Reuse vocabularies, preferably standardized ones

 Here we already have SDMX and RDF Data Cube.
 For CSV or other tabular data, the usual issue is that the semantics of the "columns" is not explicit.
 The specs of the W3C CSV on the Web WG could help address this problem.

+Process for agreeing and governance of re-usable codelists and classification schemes between organisations

 ## Best Practice 16: Choose the right formalization level